pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ## Tools required

+**Notes**:
+* The Vantac MPM Lite module most likely already has the USB Bootloader flashed on it.
+You can directly use the [upload via USB](#upload-via-usb) method.
+* The latest jumper modules have an integrated FTDI appearing as a CP2102 device on the computer.
+You therefore don't need the FTDI adapter below and don't need to open your module to flash it.

 | **3.3V USB-TTL Adapter** | **4-pin Serial Programming Header** |
 |:---:|:--:|
 | <img src="images/ch340g.jpg" width="200"/> | <img src="images/4-pin-header.jpg" width="150" height="150"/>